NatiDevHQ/Ecommerce-MVP/README.md

-# 🛒 E-Commerce API Testing
+# 🛒 E-Commerce API Testing Guidelines

 ## 📌 Before You Start
 1. **Ensure backend is running** at `http://localhost:5000`